An Empirical Evaluation of Pre-trained Large Language Models for Repairing Declarative Formal Specifications: Experiment Design

 \subsection{Experimental Configuration and Settings}

-\textbf{LLM Temperature:} To balance between deterministic progression and iterative refinement, we set the temperature parameter of the Large Language Models (LLMs) to 0.2, allowing for a moderate level of randomness while maintaining some level of determinism throughout the repair process~\cite{contrastrepair,autocoderover}.
+\textbf{LLM Temperature.} To balance between deterministic progression and iterative refinement, we set the temperature parameter of the Large Language Models (LLMs) to 0.2, allowing for a moderate level of randomness while maintaining some level of determinism throughout the repair process~\cite{contrastrepair,autocoderover}.

-\textbf{Number of Iterations:} Initially, we conducted a preliminary experiment using the ARepair benchmark framework with GPT-4-32k, allocating a budget of ten iterations.
+\textbf{Number of Iterations.} Initially, we conducted a preliminary experiment using the ARepair benchmark framework with GPT-4-32k, allocating a budget of ten iterations.
 However, we observed diminishing returns after six iterations in most cases.
 Therefore, we opted for a six-iteration budget in the APR pipeline.

-\textbf{Metric for Comparing Repair Performance of LLMs:} We employ the \textit{Correct@k} metric~\cite{llmcompdroid} to evaluate the success rate of the techniques in repairing defective Alloy specifications.
+\textbf{Metric for Comparing Repair Performance of LLMs.} We employ the \textit{Correct@k} metric~\cite{llmcompdroid} to evaluate the success rate of the techniques in repairing defective Alloy specifications.
 This metric quantifies the number of defects successfully repaired within a maximum of $k$ iterations, where $k$ is set to 6 in our study (denoted as \textit{Correct@6}).
 The formula for this metric is described in Equation~\ref{eq:correct_at_k}.

-\textbf{Experiment Settings and Baseline:} Our evaluation encompasses a total of 1,974 defective models.
+\textbf{Experiment Settings and Baseline.} Our evaluation encompasses a total of 1,974 defective models.
 We assess three distinct LLMs, as outlined in Table~\ref{tab:llms}.
-The APR pipeline supports three levels of report granularity and permits multiple iterations, resulting in a total of 106,596 repair attempts (calculated as the product of 1,974 benchmarks, three LLMs, three feedback levels, and up to six iterations).
-To manage costs associated with GPT-4 models, we conducted two experiments for RQ1.
-The first experiment focuses on repairing Alloy4Fun and ARepair benchmarks using GPT-3.5, followed by a comparison with state-of-the-art (SoTA) tools.
-In the second experiment, we limit the repair task to the ARepair benchmark, utilizing GPT-4 and GPT-4-Turbo exclusively.
-Table~\ref{table:combinations} provides details of the different combinations of LLMs and feedback intensities used in the latter experiment.
+The APR pipeline supports three levels of report granularity and permits multiple iterations, resulting in a total of 106,596 repair attempts (calculated as the product of 1,974 benchmarks, three LLMs, three feedback levels, and up to six iterations). \ma{The Single-agent paradigm utilizes the No-feedback and Generic- feedback mechanisms, whereas the dual-agent paradigm employs the Auto-feedback approach within the repair pipeline}.

+\hamid{ The repair experiment on the Alloy4Fun benchmark leverages GPT-4o—the most cost-effective option among GPT-4-32k and GPT-4-Turbo—for a randomly sampled subset of 357 models, maximizing both efficiency and performance.
+For comprehensive coverage, GPT-3.5-Turbo is applied to the entire Alloy4Fun dataset, taking advantage of its substantially lower cost compared to the GPT-4 family.
+This experimental design enables a broad and cost-efficient evaluation across all models, while also allowing for targeted, high-performance analysis using GPT-4o on a representative subset.
+Table~\ref{table:combinations} presents the settings corresponding to different combinations of LLMs and feedback levels. }